akshayyelne/AI-Product-learning-and-applications-Roadmap/ai-product-management-roadmap.md

 - User research and personas
 - Agile and Scrum methodologies

-**Resources:**
-- Book: "Inspired: How to Create Tech Products Customers Love" by Marty Cagan
-- Course: Coursera's "Digital Product Management Specialization" by University of Virginia

 ### 1.2 Introduction to AI and Machine Learning
 - AI/ML concepts and terminology